nvitya/rk3506-mcu/rk3506_rproc/README.md

 My kernel configuration is here: [../test-configs/kernel-6.1](../test-configs/kernel-6.1)

-Having a compiled kernel with this config (remote processor enabled), then this module compiles with make.
+Having a compiled kernel with this config (remote processor enabled), then this module compiles with a simple `make`.

 ## Usage